-Blooms The Chemist offers Pharmacist-administered flu shots, without a prescription or booking, at selected stores.
+Blooms The Chemist offers Pharmacist-administered flu shots, without a prescription or booking.
 Check with your local Blooms The Chemist for the best time to pop in for your flu vaccination.*

 Boost your immune system